07.01.2026

 This setup creates potential policy violations and information leaks.
 Most managers disable transcription entirely to address these concerns.
 This approach eliminates the security risk but also removes the benefit of searchable meeting notes.
 Organisations need transcription tools that provide granular access controls and the ability to redact sensitive information from transcripts.

-What is the best Transcription software for MS Teams?
+What are the best transcription software options for MS Teams?

 Jamie